 by Ken Ludwig.
-This madcap comedy is set in “scenic” Buffalo, New York, in 1953, and centers on George and Charlotte Hay, fading stars of the 1950's, who are currently touring with two shows in repertory – Noel Coward’s PRIVATE LIVES and the Rostand classic, CYRANO DE BERGERAC.
-On the brink of a disastrous split-up caused by George's dalliance with a young ingenue, they receive word that they might just have one last shot at stardom: legendary scree director Frank Capra is coming to town to see their matinees.
+This madcap comedy is set in “scenic” Buffalo, New York, in 1953, and centers on George and Charlotte Hay, a married pair of fading stars, who are currently touring with two shows in repertory – Noel Coward’s PRIVATE LIVES and the Rostand classic, CYRANO DE BERGERAC.
+On the brink of a disastrous split-up caused by George's dalliance with a young ingénue, the Hays receive word that they might just have one last shot at stardom: legendary screen director Frank Capra is coming to town to see their matinees.
 It seems Capra’s latest leading man has taken a spill and Capra is now in search of just the right replacement.
 Of course, everything that could go wrong does.
-Add in the darling daughter, her clueless fiancé, an old flame that’s all too easy to rekindle, more than a bit of booze, Charlotte's ancient hard-of-hearing stage-manager mother, mistaken identities, and countless other wrong turns, this farce will have you laughing until the sun comes up.
+Add in the darling daughter, her clueless fiancé, an old flame that’s all too easy to rekindle, more than a bit of booze, Charlotte's ancient hard-of-hearing stage-manager mother, a few mistaken identities, and countless other wrong turns, this farce will have you laughing until the sun comes up.

 Fateful prophecy and latent greed incite a bloody downward spiral for the war hero Macbeth and his cunning wife as their fight for a throne plunges them deeper into murder and madness.
 Presented with an ALL-FEMALE Cast, this is Shakespeare's supernaturally tragic study of deception, betrayal, and brutal ambition.

 by Martin McDonagh.
-The scariest of ghost stories often hold a kernel of real truth… Katurian, a writer of short stories which often depict violence against children, has been arrested by two detectives of the police state, Ariel and Tupolski.
-It seems some of Katurian’s stories resemble recent child murders to which his brain-damaged brother has confessed and implicated him.
-When the possibility arises that one child may still be alive, the "good cop / bad cop" investigators stop at nothing in pursuit of the truth, no matter how unsavory it might be.
-Guilt is relative in this twisted tale, as the demons within are forced to the surface.
+The scariest of ghost stories often hold a kernel of real truth… Katurian, a writer of fictional short stories which often depict violence against children, has been arrested by two detectives of the police state, Ariel and Tupolski.
+It seems some of Katurian’s stories resemble recent child murders to which his mentally-challenged brother, Michal, has not only confessed, but also implicated him.
+When the possibility arises that one missing child may still be alive, the "good cop / bad cop" investigators stop at nothing in pursuit of the truth, no matter how unsavory it might be.
+Guilt is relative in this twisted tale, as the demons within all are forced to the surface.
 The play includes both narrations and reenactments of several of Katurian's stories, most notably the autobiographical "The Writer and the Writer's Brother", which tells how Katurian developed his disturbed imagination by hearing the sounds of Michal being tortured by their parents.
-Believing his ultimate conviction and execution is certain, the writer hopes to find immortality by the only means possible - his stories – but will undoubtedly find it with words and images haunting your memory. **Kindly note, this play does contain powerfully dark subject matter and imagery and is recommended for audience members of high school age and above.
+Believing his ultimate conviction and execution is certain, the writer hopes to find immortality by the only means possible – by preserving his stories – but will undoubtedly find it with words and images haunting your memory. **Kindly note, this play does contain powerfully dark subject matter and imagery and is recommended for audience members of high school age and above.